Prerequisites

 4. Wire it to your AI client

-JD Codec exposes two MCP servers that you’ll typically register together:jdcodec— the local stdio connector you just installed.
-Routes your agent’s browser-snapshot calls through JD Codec.jdcodec-docs— an HTTP MCP server athttps://jdcodec.com/docs/mcp.
+JD Codec exposes two MCP servers that you’ll typically register together:jdcodec(required) — the local stdio connector you just installed.
+Routes your agent’s browser-snapshot calls through JD Codec.jdcodec-docs(optional) — an HTTP MCP server athttps://jdcodec.com/docs/mcp.
 Lets your agent answer questions like “how does pass-through work?” by querying the live docs instead of its training data.

 jdcodec setup <client>, which wires both servers into your AI client.
 The four supported clients are listed below; pick yours.